Tribeca Visitor’s Guide

 Why come here?

 1. Because Tribeca is gorgeous, a trip back in time to old, industrial New York.
 2. Because it’s just north of the World Trade Center, which you’re probably visiting anyway (and Century 21, too).
-3. Because you keep hearing the name—thanks to the Tribeca Film Festival, the Subaru Tribeca, and/or Jay Z and Beyoncé—and you want to know what the actual place is like.
+3. Because you keep hearing the name—thanks to the Tribeca Film Festival—and you want to know what the actual place is like.
 One of the great joys of Tribeca is just wandering and admiring the streetscapes—cobblestones, loading docks, wooden water towers, metal awnings, all of it.

 What’s Tribeca?

 Everyone agrees that the northern border of the Triangle Below Canal—the phrase from which Tribeca gets its name—is Canal Street.
-But the neighborhood is a fairly recent phenomenon, and its borders have spread.
-This site tends to consider it bordered by the Hudson River to the west, Broadway to the east, and the World Trade Center to the south.
+But while the name of the neighborhood is a fairly recent phenomenon, it has so many historic features that we have four mapped historic districts.
+This site tends to consider the borders as the Hudson River to the west, Broadway to the east, and the World Trade Center to the south.

 P.S.